 Borregos offers benefits to athletes and a connection between them and the university community and society, says Astrid Burst, director of brand identity at the Tec.

 "Borregos is the largest university student franchise in Mexico (...)
-The community follows us because we're working with very clear dreams to elevate collegiate sports, not just as Tec de Monterrey, but as Mexico."
+The community follows us because we're working with very clear dreams to elevate collegiate sports, not just as Tec de width="900"

-width="900" loading="lazy">
+loading="lazy">

 Borregos leaving their mark